hardyyb2/react-templates/CONTRIBUTING.md

   **2**.
 If you clicked on **Code**

-  - select your preferred method (https, ssh or github cli) and click on copy icon button
+  - Select your preferred method (https, ssh or github cli) and click on copy icon button
   - Open your favored terminal (or integrated terminal in VS Code) and type `git clone [repo-link]`, replace _[repo-link]_ with the copied url and press Enter
   - The template will be cloned to your local machine
   - Now from root, enter `yarn install-all` or `npm install-all`